Ena Shibahara: 2016: Major debut

-Shibahara made her Grand Slam main-draw debut at the US Open in the doubles event, partnering with Jada Hart as wildcard entrants, where they lost to seventh seeds Sania Mirza and Barbora Strýcová in the first round.
+Shibahara made her major main-draw debut at the US Open in the doubles event, partnering with Jada Hart as wildcard entrants, where they lost to seventh seeds Sania Mirza and Barbora Strýcová in the first round.
 Later in the tournament, Shibahara and Hart won the girls' doubles title.

-2019: Focus on doubles, partnership with Shuko Aoyama
+2019: Doubles focus, Aoyama partnership

 Shibahara played her first five doubles tournaments of the year with Hayley Carter winning two titles and reaching another final.
 This raised her ranking from No. 205 to an entry into the top 100, with a doubles ranking of world No. 98 on May 20.

-Shibahara then played tournaments with eight other partners before playing her first tournament with Shuko Aoyama in August at the Silicon Valley Classic in San Jose, where they reached the final.
+Shibahara then played tournaments with eight other partners, before playing her first tournament with Shuko Aoyama in August at the Silicon Valley Classic in San Jose, where they reached the final.
 Shibahara said, "Our chemistry was spot on from the beginning, where I would set her up from the baseline and she just moves all over the net".

 Shibahara and Aoyama played five more tournaments together in 2019, winning their first two titles at the Tianjin Open (Shibahara's first WTA Tour-level title) and Kremlin Cup in Moscow.
 By the end of the year, Shibahara's WTA doubles ranking was world No. 31.

 In singles, she started the year playing a mixture of ITF and WTA Challenger tournaments.
 Following a quarterfinal result at the 100k Vancouver Open, her singles ranking reached a career-high of world No. 416, on 19 August 2019.

-2020–2021: WTA 1000 title & WTA Finals semifinalist
+2020–2021: WTA 1000 title & WTA Finals semis

-Partnering Aoyama, Shibahara won her maiden WTA 1000 title at the 2021 Miami Open and represented Japan at the 2020 Summer Olympics, where the pair lost in the first round to eventual silver medalists Belinda Bencic and Viktorija Golubic.
-She also reached the semifinals at Wimbledon and of the WTA Finals, seeded No. 2.
-She won seven more titles, five being at the WTA 500 level, during her successful partnership with Aoyama.
+Shibahara reached the 2020 French Open quarterfinals, partnering Aoyama.

-Also in 2021 Shibahara made her WTA Tour-level main draw debut in singles in Cleveland as a lucky loser but lost to Bethanie Mattek-Sands.
+Shibahara won her maiden WTA 1000 title at the 2021 Miami Open with Aoyama.
+The Japanese pair represented Japan at the 2020 Summer Olympics, where they lost in the first round to eventual silver medalists Belinda Bencic and Viktorija Golubic.
+Shinahara also reached the semifinals at Wimbledon and of the WTA Finals, seeded No. 2.
+She won four more titles, three being at the WTA 500 level, during 2021 with Aoyama.
+In singles, Shibahara also made her WTA Tour-level main draw debut in Cleveland as a lucky loser but lost to Bethanie Mattek-Sands.

-2022: Maiden mixed-doubles title, world No. 4 in doubles
+2022: French mixed title, doubles No. 4

 At the Australian Open, she reached the semifinals of a major for the second time in her career, partnering again with Shuko Aoyama.
 Later, she set a new career-high ranking of No. 4, on 21 March 2022, after making the Indian Wells Open final where she partnered with Asia Muhammad.

 At the French Open, she won the first major title of her career in mixed doubles, partnering with Wesley Koolhof.
 She became the first Japanese player in 25 years to win the mixed doubles championship in Paris, since Rika Hiraki and Mahesh Bhupathi took home the title in 1997.